 - RX connection pad (suitable for MIDI hack)

 Complete assembly guide pdf v1.2

-SOLDERING AND CODING WORKSHOP
+SOLDERING AND CODING WORKSHOPS

 For workshop info and booking don't hesitate to get in touch with us (info[at]bastl-instruments.com)